augustusnaz/laravel-vouchers/docs/usage/limits.md

 ## Limit Redeemers

 Making vouchers redeemable by any model type means it can be used with multi-auth users/guests/resellers type setup.
 If in any case you need to generate vouchers only redeemable by a certain user group/locale/etc., you can use the allow_models/deny_models attributes.
-Specifies who may or may not have the ability to redeem a voucher instance.
+Altimately specifies who may or may not have the ability to redeem a voucher instance.

 ```php
 $product = Product::find(1);